-My family took me there the year the park opened and over the subsequent 45 years, I’ve had the opportunity to return that magical place countless times.
+My family took me there the year the park opened and over the subsequent 45 years, I’ve had the opportunity to return to that magical place countless times.
 I can recall when attractions required tickets A-E and have many happy memories as a former cast member (having worked the resorts in the mid-eighties to more recently enjoying the role of a bellhop at the Hollywood Tower Hotel).
-The peak of my pixie-dust powered journey was interviewing Disney Legends Marty Sklar, Bob Gurr and Tony Baxter at a recent D23 event in Orlando.
+The peak of my pixie-dust-powered journey was interviewing Disney Legends Marty Sklar, Bob Gurr, and Tony Baxter at a recent D23 event in Orlando.

-I’ve witnessed Walt’s Florida Project grow from just being the Magic Kingdom and the three original resorts (Polynesian Village Resort, Contemporary Resort and Fort Wilderness Campground) to the 6 park (Magic Kingdom, Epcot, Disney’s Hollywood Studios, Disney’s Animal Kingdom, Typhoon Lagoon and Blizzard Beach) multiple hotel resort that it is today.
-Hundreds of changes and renovations took place along that 45 year span.
+I’ve witnessed Walt’s Florida Project grow from just being the Magic Kingdom and the three original resorts (Polynesian Village Resort, Contemporary Resort, and Fort Wilderness Campground) to the 6 parks (Magic Kingdom, Epcot, Disney’s Hollywood Studios, Disney’s Animal Kingdom, Typhoon Lagoon and Blizzard Beach) multiple hotel resort that it is today.
+Hundreds of changes and renovations took place along that 45-year span.

 Today you can still walk in Walt Disney’s shoes and experience some but not all of the same attractions he did.
 Yet as I leap into my 50th year on this planet, my mind wanders to this Favorite Five – attractions that are no longer around at the Magic Kingdom.